 8:30 a.m. – Opening and introductions by moderators

-- Former U.S. Sen. Carl Levin, D-Mich., chair of the Levin Center at Wayne Law and former chairman of the Senate Armed Services Committee
+- Former U.S. Sen. Carl Levin, D-Mich., chair of the Levin Center for Oversight and Democracy and former chairman of the Senate Armed Services Committee

 - Former U.S. Sen. Richard Lugar, R-Ind., president of The Lugar Center and former chairman of the Senate Foreign Relations Committee